fiskl-accounting/help-docs/docs/Core-Features/Accounting/accounting-overview.md

 Whether you're a small business owner handling your own finances or an accountant managing multiple clients, Fiskl's accounting platform provides the tools and flexibility you need to succeed in today's fast-paced, multi-currency business environment.

-Explore our accounting features to discover how Fiskl can transform your financial management and drive your business forward.
+Explore our help guide and discover how Fiskl can transform your financial management.

 Need help?
 Our support team is always ready to assist you.
 Contact us at [support@fiskl.com](mailto:support@fiskl.com).